survivejs/webpack-book/manuscript/output/04_module_federation.md

 </body>
 ```

-The idea would be that as any button is clicked, the content is updated to match the text within the button.
+The idea is that as any button is clicked, the content is updated to match the text.

 {pagebreak}